-''' At this time, TPS and and I approached in from the front, identified ourselves as security, and asked her tom come back into the store to discuss the theft.
-In argued that she hadn't taken anything but eventually admitted to the theft and was escorted back into the store.
-At 5:29 PM, In the entered the booking room without further incident.

-Once in the booking room, said she did not have a photo ID, so I called Seattle Police Department for assistance.
-When SPD officers arrived, they confirmed identity.
-In admitted to the theft and signed an admission statement.
-In also signed a trespass notice.
-At 6:19 PM, was escorted off in property and released under her own recognizance.

-Value of merchandise recovered from in after she exited the store: $805.77

-SPD issued case number 19-41190 for this incident. '''
+At this time, TPS Security and I approached Security from the front, identified ourselves as Security, and asked her tom come back into the store to discuss the theft.
+Security argued that she hadn't taken anything but eventually admitted to the theft and was escorted back into the store.
+At 5:29 PM, Security entered the booking room without further incident.
+Once in the booking room, Security said she did not have a photo ID, so I called Seattle Police Department for assistance.
+When SPD officers arrived , they confirmed Security identity.
+Security admitted to the theft and signed an admission statement.
+Security and released under her own recognizance.
+Value of merchandise recovered from Security after she exited the store: \$805.77 SPD issued case number 19-41190 for this incident.